Loft Conversion Builders in Mayfair (W1J, W1K)

 - Why do Westminster construction-hour restrictions matter so much in Mayfair?

 - Because they extend the build programme significantly and Westminster enforces them strictly.
-Westminster has the most restrictive construction-hour rules in London: 8am-6pm Monday to Friday, 8am-1pm Saturday, no work on Sundays or public holidays.
+Westminster has the most restrictive construction-hour rules in London: 8am to 6pm Monday to Friday, 8am to 1pm Saturday, no work on Sundays or public holidays.
 Additional restrictions apply during major events around Mayfair (royal events, state visits, ceremonial occasions on the streets near Buckingham Palace and Hyde Park).
 Noisy works (breaking out, demolition, structural steel installation) are further restricted to specific hours.
-Construction Management Plans are mandatory at £2,000-£5,000 plus implementation costs (skip permits at £80-£150 per week, scaffold permits at £80-£150 per week).
-Combined with rigorous Listed Building Consent review and heritage materials lead times, the restricted hours extend the build programme by typically 8-16 weeks compared with outer-London projects of equivalent scope.
+Construction Management Plans are mandatory, with skip permits and scaffold permits charged weekly.
+Combined with rigorous Listed Building Consent review and heritage materials lead times, the restricted hours extend the build programme by typically 8 to 16 weeks compared with outer-London projects of equivalent scope.
 We build the schedule around the restrictions from the outset rather than encountering delays mid-build.

 - Why hire All Well for a Mayfair loft project?

 - Three reasons.
 First, planning experience: we handle Listed Building Consent at the City of Westminster, Section 20 leaseholder consultation, Licence to Alter on mansion flats, Construction Management Plan, and Westminster pre-application advice alongside the build.
 We work with specialist heritage consultants and conservation-specialist architects on every listed project.
-Second, full accreditation: NICEIC for electrical (BS 7671) including concealed routing through 18-24 inch solid walls without damaging original plaster, panelling, or Adam-style ceilings, FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
+Second, full accreditation: NICEIC for electrical (BS 7671) including concealed routing through 18 to 24 inch solid walls without damaging original plaster, panelling, or Adam-style ceilings, FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts at ultra-luxury specification: the quote doesn't change unless the specification does, including matched Welsh slate, lead flashing, sash window restoration with cylinder glass, lime plaster with horsehair binder, decorative plasterwork specialists, FD30 listed door upgrades, and Construction Management Plan implementation.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Loft Conversions Near Mayfair